Bagan: 14th to 19th centuries

 Bagan survived into the 15th century as a human settlement, and as a pilgrimage destination throughout the imperial period.
-A smaller number of "new and impressive" religious monuments still went up to the mid-15th century but afterward, new temple constructions slowed to a trickle with fewer than 200 temples built between the 15th and 20th centuries.
-The old capital remained a pilgrimage destination but pilgrimage was focused only on "a score or so" most prominent temples out of the thousands such as the Ananda, the Shwezigon, the Sulamani, the Htilominlo, the Dhammayazika, and a few other temples along an ancient road.
+A smaller number of "new and impressive" religious monuments still went up to the mid-15th century, but afterward, new temple constructions slowed to a trickle, with fewer than 200 temples built between the 15th and 20th centuries.
+The old capital remained a pilgrimage destination, but pilgrimage was focused only on "a score or so" most prominent temples out of the thousands, such as the Ananda, the Shwezigon, the Sulamani, the Htilominlo, the Dhammayazika, and a few other temples along an ancient road.
 The rest—thousands of less famous, out-of-the-way temples—fell into disrepair, and most did not survive the test of time.

 For the few dozen temples that were regularly patronized, the continued patronage meant regular upkeep as well as architectural additions donated by the devotees.
-Many temples were repainted with new frescoes on top of their original Pagan era ones, or fitted with new Buddha statutes.
+Many temples were repainted with new frescoes on top of their original Pagan era ones, or fitted with new Buddha statues.
 Then came a series of state-sponsored "systematic" renovations in the Konbaung period (1752–1885), which by and large were not true to the original designs—some finished with "a rude plastered surface, scratched without taste, art or result".
 The interiors of some temples were also whitewashed, such as the Thatbyinnyu and the Ananda.
 Many painted inscriptions and even murals were added in this period.